talek/vorax4/README.md

 of standard Oracle functions like: INSTR(), ROUND() etc.
 * Code folding for PLSQL packages.

+## Demo

+Just have a look here: http://youtu.be/DInsKTZS028

 ## Installation

 1. ensure you have ruby1.9.3